Skip to content

 • BIP-86: Taproot P2TR addresses starting with bc1p

-Note that some wallets use non-standard account indices or change-path depths.
+Some wallets use non-standard account indices or change-path depths.
 If the standard four paths all return zero, the wallet may have used a custom derivation path.
 Check the original wallet software's documentation for its default derivation path.

 Scenario G ETH-Style Mnemonic Not on BIP-39 Word List